Union Jack flag icon Canada flag Canada Ireland flag Ireland

 What is Consumer Duty?

-The Financial Conduct Authority’s new Consumer Duty legislation sets higher and clearer standards of consumer protection across financial services and requires firms to put their customers’ needs first.
+The Financial Conduct Authority’s Consumer Duty legislation sets higher and clearer standards of consumer protection across financial services and requires firms to put their customers’ needs first.

-Published in July 2022, the Consumer Duty goes beyond the existing Treating Customers Fairly (TCF) framework and requires FCA regulated firms to ‘act to deliver good customer outcomes’.
+Published in July 2022, the Consumer Duty goes beyond the existing Treating Customers Fairly (TCF) framework and requires FCA-regulated firms to ‘act to deliver good customer outcomes’.

 What are the rules?

-• A new Consumer Principle that requires firms to act to deliver good outcomes for retail customers.
+• A Consumer Principle that requires firms to act to deliver good outcomes for retail customers.

 • Rules relating to the four outcomes the FCA wants to see under the Consumer Duty.
-These represent key elements of the firm-consumer relationship which are instrumental in helping to drive good outcomes for customers.
+These represent key elements of the firm-consumer relationship, which are instrumental in helping to drive good outcomes for customers.

 What do these outcomes relate to?